blockchain-insights/crypto-influence-insights-indexer/README.md

 cd src
 celery -A scheduler worker --beat -E --loglevel=info
 ```
 This will start the Twitter PEPE indexing process.
-The scheduler scrapes Twitter data for the PEPE token and updates the Neo4j database with relevant information about tweets, user accounts, and regions.
+The scheduler scrapes Twitter data for the PEPE token and updates the Postgres database with an IPFS link to the JSON dataset with scraped data.

 ### Monitoring